Nyaribari/biospaCy/README.md

 # biospaCy

-A Python Natural Language Processing package for biological data.
+A Python Natural Language Processing package for labeling Entities in data.

 Built on spaCy.

 Install package with: